What is an arrhythmia?

 Types of supraventricular arrhythmias include:

-- Accessory pathway tachycardias (such as Wolff- Parkinson-White syndrome): A fast heart rhythm caused by an extra, abnormal electrical pathway or connection between the atria and ventricles.
+A fast heart rhythm caused by an extra, abnormal electrical pathway or connection between the atria and ventricles.
 The impulses travel through the extra pathways as well as the usual route.
-This allows the impulses to travel around the heart very quickly, causing the heart to beat unusually fast.
+This allows the impulses to travel around the heart very quickly, causing the heart to beat unusually fast (example: Wolff- Parkinson-White syndrome).

 Types of Ventricular Arrhythmias

-- Premature ventricular contractions (PVCs): Early, extra heartbeats that originate in the ventricles.
+Early, extra heartbeats that originate in the ventricles.
 Most of the time, PVCs don’t cause any symptoms or require treatment.
 This type of arrhythmia is common and can be related to stress, too much caffeine or nicotine, or exercise.
 They can be also be caused by heart disease or electrolyte imbalance.
 People who have several PVCs and/or symptoms associated with them should be evaluated by a cardiologist (heart doctor).
-Learn more about premature ventricular contractions.

-- Ventricular fibrillation (V-fib): An erratic, disorganized firing of impulses from the ventricles.
+An erratic, disorganized firing of impulses from the ventricles.
 The ventricles quiver and cannot generate an effective contraction, which results in a lack of blood being delivered to the body.
 This is a medical emergency that must be treated with cardiopulmonary resuscitation (CPR) and defibrillation (delivery of an energy shock to the heart muscle to restore a normal rhythm) as soon as possible.
-Learn more about sudden cardiac death.

 Types of Bradyarrhythmias